Online matching games in bipartite expanders and applications: Introduction

-The goal is to store a subset $S$ of a large set $\{1, 2, \ldots, N\}$ to answer membership queries ``Is $x$ in $S$?''.
+The goal is to store a subset $S$ of a large set $\{1, \ldots, N\}$ to answer membership queries ``Is $x$ in $S$?''.
 Let $K = \# S$ be the size.
-A simple storage scheme is to keep in a table a sorted list of the $K$ elements of $S$.
+A simple way is to store $S$ in a sorted list.
 This requires $K \lceil \log N \rceil$ bits of memory, and given $x$, one can determine whether $x$ is in $S$ by reading $(\lceil \log K\rceil + 1) \cdot \lceil\log N\rceil$ bits from the table.
 An alternative is to have a table of $N$ bits and set bit $x$ equal to $1$ if and only if $x \in S$.
 Now the query ``Is $x \in S$?" can be answered by reading a single bit.
 Also, one can insert or delete an element by modifying a single bit.
 The cost is that the table is long, since typically $N \gg K$.
 We show that the advantages of the latter approach can be obtained with a data structure whose size is close to $K \log N$.

-A \emph{1-probe storage scheme} (also called a \emph{bit-vector}) is a data structure that answers a membership query ``Is $x$ in $S$?" by reading a single bit.
-It is a fundamental data structure introduced by Minsky and Papert in their book on perceptrons~\cite{min-pap:b:perceptrons}.
-See~\cite{bu-mi-ra-ve:c:bitvector} for more historic references.